Phone: (202) 550-9964

 Fred Edwords is also seen as a leader in the broader community of reason.
 He was the first president (2002-2005) of Camp Quest, Inc., a summer camp for freethinking children, and served in various leadership roles on the staff of the Ohio camp from 1998 to 2008.
 He was also national director of the United Coalition of Reason, an organization that promotes cooperation among local groups in the community of reason, serving from its founding in early 2009 until early 2015.
 He has also served on the boards of the International Humanist and Ethical Union and the National Center for Science Education, served as vice president of the North American Committee for Humanism, and is currently a member of the Broader Social Impacts Committee for the Hall of Human Origins at the Smithsonian National Museum of Natural History in Washington DC.
 In 1980 he was the founding editor of the Creation/Evolution journal—the only publication dedicated to answering the pseudoscientific, philosophical, educational, and legal arguments of creationists—serving as its editor for eleven years.
 For such work Edwords was recognized in the mid-1980s as Rationalist of the Year by the American Rationalist Federation and as a Humanist Pioneer by the American Humanist Association.

-He continues as an advisor to the Secular Student Alliance, a humanist celebrant for the Humanist Society, and a member of the adjunct faculty of the Humanist Institute.
+He continues as a humanist celebrant for the Humanist Society and a member of the adjunct faculty of the Humanist Institute.